Merzasphor/MWSE/docs/source/lua/type/tes3faction.rst

     The previous object in parent collection's list.

 `ranks`_ (`table`_)
+    Read-only.
 An array-style table holding the ten related tes3factionRanks.

 `reactions`_ (`tes3iterator`_)
+    Read-only.
 A collection of tes3factionReactions.

 `scale`_ (`number`_)
     The object's scale.